peteroupc/encoding/api/com.upokecenter.util.ArrayWriter.md

 ## Constructors

-* `ArrayWriter() ArrayWriter`<br>
+* `ArrayWriter() com.upokecenter.ArrayWriter`<br>
- Initializes a new instance of the ArrayWriter class with a default backing store size of 16.
+ Initializes a new instance of the com.upokecenter.ArrayWriter class with a default backing store size of 16.
-* `ArrayWriter​(int initialSize) ArrayWriter`<br>
+* `ArrayWriter​(int initialSize) com.upokecenter.ArrayWriter`<br>
- Initializes a new instance of the ArrayWriter class.
+ Initializes a new instance of the com.upokecenter.ArrayWriter class.

 ## Method Details

 ### ArrayWriter
     public ArrayWriter()
-Initializes a new instance of the <code>ArrayWriter</code> class with a default backing store size of 16.
+Initializes a new instance of the <code>com.upokecenter.ArrayWriter</code> class with a default backing store size of 16.
 ### ArrayWriter
     public ArrayWriter​(int initialSize)
-Initializes a new instance of the <code>ArrayWriter</code> class.
+Initializes a new instance of the <code>com.upokecenter.ArrayWriter</code> class.

 **Parameters:**